voxel51/fiftyone-teams-app-deploy/docker/README.md

-While Voxel51 works to address this issue, you can override the install instructions by setting the `FIFTYONE_APP_INSTALL_FIFTYONE_OVERRIDE` environment value for the `teams-app` deployment.
+While Voxel51 works to address this issue, you can override the install instructions by setting the `FIFTYONE_APP_INSTALL_FIFTYONE_OVERRIDE` environment value for the `teams-app` service.
 This can be accomplished by adding something like the following to your `compose.override.yaml`:

 ```yaml